August 18-22, 2021.

 Summer Ramble Plus

 There are always riders asking for more.
 Summer Ramble Plus, as the name implies it’s the Summer Ramble plus an extra day of riding.
 The new route uses the best of past Rambles and a lot of new ground.
 Challenging and tough: long days, heat, climbs, elevation.
 Leaving Walden and heading north, we’ll revisit the “OG” route, before looping back towards Independence Mountain with it’s expansive North Park views.
-From there into the Medicine Bow NF, around the Zirkel Wilderness for a day, and then to Steamboat Springs for a third night camp.
+From there into the Medicine Bow NF, around the Zirkel Wilderness for a day, and then to Steamboat Springs for a fourth night camp.
 Our last day is up and over Buffalo Pass back to Walden.
 Now 258 miles and 23K of climbing over four days, if you are looking for a challenge, this is it.
 But with big challenged come big rewards.
 It’ll be a ride you’ll talk about for a long time.

 NOW A FIVE DAY ADVENTURE.
 The original Ramble, the Steamboat Ramble travels through the Roosevelt, Medicine Bow, and Routt National Forests.
 On the route, we’ll travel through stunning landscapes, grand vistas, and desolate backdrops.